-- 7.1.
-Improvements to capture equalities related data on service provision are ongoing and, as previously mentioned, the use of online technologies for consultation and the impact assessment process are driving these changes forward.
-Some of the progress in the past year has been:- - review of the Council's equality monitoring process as part of the Improving Local Equality Data pilot with the Improvement Service
+7.1.
+Improvements to capture equalities related data on service provision are ongoing and as mentioned above the use of online technologies for consultation and the impact assessment process are driving these changes forward.
+Some of the progress in the past year has been:-

-- co-ordination of the annual statutory performance indicator on accessible public buildings - successful maintenance of the Chartermark standard - supporting the members of the Equal Opportunities Forum with regular reports and updates on changes to legislation and its implications for the Council as well as co-ordinating the programme of Resource annual reports - supporting the work of the Council through the employee development process and training programmes including the vocational development programme
+- review of the Council's equality monitoring process as part of the Improving Local Equality Data pilot with the Improvement Service - co-ordination of the annual statutory performance indicator on accessible public buildings - successful maintenance of the "Chartermark" standard - supporting the members on this Forum with regular reports and updates on changes to legislation and its implications for the Council as well as coordinating the programme of Resource annual reports - supporting the work of the Council through the employee development process and training programmes including the vocational development programme